krajuska/gitcheatsheet/README.md

 ```
 git stash list
 ```
 * lists all of your stashed changes
 * note that the important thing to get from here is the identification of each stash (usually identified as **"stash@{N}"**

 ```
 git stash apply
 ```
-* applies the latest created stash into the current branch
+* applies the latest created stash into the current branch without removing the entry from the stashlist (great to check if your stashed changes fit the current branch)

 ```
 git stash drop <stashID>
 ```
 * deletes the stash identified as \<stashID>

 ```
 git stash pop